 Venezuela’s economic crisis is marked by soaring inflation and shortages of food, medical supplies, and staples like toilet paper and soap.
 Experts say the government’s strict price controls, which were meant to keep basic goods affordable for the country’s poor, are partly to blame.
 Many manufacturers in the country cut production due to limits on what they could charge for their goods.

-Another policy contributing to the country’s economic problems, many experts say, are currency controls, which were first introduced by Chavez in 2003 to curb capital flight.
+Another policy contributing to the country’s economic problems are currency controls, first introduced by Chavez in 2003 to curb capital flight.
 By selling U.S. dollars at different rates, the government effectively created a black market and increased opportunities for corruption.
-For instance, a business that is authorized to buy dollars at preferential rates in order to purchase priority goods like food or medicine could instead sell those dollars for a significant profit to third parties.
-In July 2017, the official exchange rate was ten bolivars to the dollar while the black market rate was more than eight thousand bolivars to the dollar.
+A business that is authorized to buy dollars at preferential rates to purchase priority goods like food or medicine could instead sell those dollars for a significant profit to third parties.
+In December 2017, the official exchange rate was ten bolivars to the dollar while the black market rate was more than nine thousand bolivars to the dollar.

 Imports reportedly fell to $18 billion in 2016, down from $66 billion in 2012, as foreign-made goods became increasingly expensive.
 Many consumers are faced with the choice of waiting for hours in line for basic goods or paying exorbitant prices to so-called bachaqueros, or black market traffickers.